SongxiangT/Research-Summarizer-/README.md

 ### 6. Output Formats
 The program generates two output files:<br>
-Table File: The research summaries are saved in table in a CSV file format named `research_articles.csv`.<br>
+Table File📊: The research summaries are saved in table in a CSV file format named `research_articles.csv`.<br>
-Text File: The research summaries and their corresponding URLs are saved in a text file named `research_articles.txt`.<br>
+Text File📄: The research summaries and their corresponding URLs are saved in a text file named `research_articles.txt`.<br>

 ### 7. Troubleshooting
 #### Error: [WinError 5] Access is Denied<br>